Last updated on December 15th, 2024 at 03:30 pm

 The pavilions seat 30-60 people and are available for $30 for the day, but you don’t need to rent a pavilion to enjoy a picnic here.
 Each pavilion has electric and water service.

 Three Rivers State Park, 7908 Three Rivers Park Road, Sneads FL 32460.
 Phone: 850-482-9006.
-RV and tent sites are $16 plus tax plus a $7 daily utility fee and a reservation fee of $6.70 per booking.
-Sites are half-price for Florida residents over 65 or disabled (with certification).
-The cabin is $65 per night plus tax; no discount for seniors.
-Make reservations up to 11 months in advance online or by calling (800) 326-3521.
+RV and tent sites are $16 plus tax plus a $7 daily utility fee.
+Sites are half-price for Florida residents over 65 or certified disabled.
+The cabin is $65 per night (no discount for seniors).
+Florida residents can reserve a campsite up to 11 months in advance.
+Non-residents have a 10-month window.
+Book reservations online at reserve.floridastateparks.org or call (800) 326-3521.

-There’s a Piggly Wiggly supermarket on the other side of Sneads with a deli recommended by locals.
+There’s a Piggly Wiggly supermarket on the other side of Sneads at 8166 Highway 90 with a deli recommended by locals.
 We tried it and liked it.

-The reason we went to the market was to do laundry next door at the laudry mat (sic).
+There’s a coin laundry next door.
 Several machines were out of order, but the prices were reasonable.